 Q: That is obviously a discordant message with the standard line from that which we hear from the press of late.
 How do the press and the industry respond to your message?

 A: It spans a spectrum.
 If you talk to scientists and geologists, they are generally my biggest supporters.
 I havelunch with the manager of gas supply for a large multi-national whenever I am in Calgary.
 But he certainly can’t reiterate anything that we talked about when he goes back to work.
 Old (retired) colleagues at the Geological Survey of Canada are huge fans.
 People who actually work for the Canadian government are more reticent to share that view, although some of them do privately.
 People who have taken swipes at me, including a fellow from Forbes magazine, often appear to me to be industry shills, not scientists.
 A lot of what you hear in the press is people just filling column-inches, surveying opinions, repeating the new conventional wisdom.
 Not many of them have actually gone to the numbers and ground the data—that’s relatively rare.

 And a lot of the industry players have a vested interest in a certain point of view.
 I’m in the very enviable position of being retired with a federal government pension check.
 I don’t have any vested interest except for my four grandkids and my concern for what their future will be like.
 We really do have to rethink the whole paradigm of the human race’s high reliance on fossil fuel energy that has served us so well over the last century.

-Post Carbon Fellow David Hughes is a geologist who served with the Geological Survey of Canada for more than three decades.
+Post Carbon Fellow David Hughes is an earth scientist who served with the Geological Survey of Canada for more than three decades.
 He now heads the consultancy Global Sustainability Research Inc.